 Doctors have long known how to manage hemophilia, the bleeding disorder that can make a bump on the knee the cause for a hospital visit.
-Researchers at the Aflac Cancer Center and Blood Disorders Service of Children’s Healthcare of Atlanta are confident they know how to cure the disease.
+Researchers at the Aflac Cancer and Blood Disorders Center of Children’s Healthcare of Atlanta are confident they know how to cure the disease.

-“We’ve cured mice 10 different ways,” says Trent Spencer, Ph.D., director of the Gene Therapy Laboratory at the Aflac Cancer Center of Children’s and Assistant Professor of Pediatrics with Emory University School of Medicine.
+“We’ve cured mice 10 different ways,” says Trent Spencer, Ph.D., director of the Gene Therapy Laboratory at the Aflac Cancer Center and Assistant Professor of Pediatrics with Emory University School of Medicine.

 “We can cure a mouse of hemophilia with our eyes closed.
 Getting from a mouse to a human, however, is a massive step and that is what we’re trying to do now.”

 Hemophilia A, the most common severe hereditary bleeding disorder, affects roughly 1 in 7,500 males and is caused by a mutation in the gene that produces a protein called Factor VIII.
 In most cases, there is a family history of hemophilia.
 However, about 30 percent of the cases are due to a spontaneous mutation of the Factor VIII gene that prevents production of the critical protein and there is no family history.
 [Spontaneous mutations producing hemophilia A still are genetic]

 “This protein is involved in a cascade of mechanisms that lead to clotting of the blood,” says Spencer.